Marillion: Script for a Jester's Tear and Fugazi (1983–1984)

 The music on their debut album, Script for a Jester's Tear, was born out of the intensive performances of the previous years.
-Although it had some progressive rock stylings, it also had a darker edge.
-The album was a commercial success, peaking at number seven on the UK album chart and producing the singles "He Knows You Know" (number 35) and "Garden Party" (number 16).
+Featuring a dark progressive rock sound, the album was a commercial success, peaking at No. 7 on the UK album chart and producing the singles "He Knows You Know" (No. 35) and "Garden Party" (No. 16).
 Although they were accused of being Genesis soundalikes, the album reached the Platinum certification and has been credited with giving a second life to progressive rock bands from the previous era.